kevinprinsloo/.github/profile/README.md

 [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)
 on any of those repositories if you have specific questions or requests

-As a reminder, we expect that all contributions adhere to our [Code of Conduct](../CODE_OF_CONDUCT.md).
+As a reminder, all contributors have to adhere to our [Code of Conduct](../CODE_OF_CONDUCT.md).